 Reliable proxy providers can be beneficial for this purpose.
-A residential proxy network can protect the corporate IP addresses and replace them with different IPs that rotate throughout use.
+A residential proxy or rotating proxies can protect the corporate IP addresses and replace them with different IPs that rotate throughout use.
 This helps to keep the web activities confidential to avoid problems with corporate espionage and other hassles.
 Check out the services of a provider like Smartproxy that offer both residential proxies and datacenter proxies with different pros and cons to each.

 Locking Down the Security